KngGroup/launcher/README.md

 Compilation
 -----------

-On ubuntu 16.04 you need to install `gcc`, `cmake`, `libjson-glib-dev` and `libwebsockets-dev` packages:
+On ubuntu 16.04 you need to install `gcc`, `cmake` and `libwebsockets-dev` packages:

-    $ sudo apt-get install gcc cmake libwebsockets-dev libjson-glib-dev
+    $ sudo apt-get install gcc cmake libwebsockets-dev

 Create build directory and run cmake: